NutritionalLungImmunity/nlisim/README.md

     This module defines a class representing the discretization of the 3D simulation domain.
 Any variable representing a quantity that exists over the entire spatial domain should be split into chunks defined by this grid.
-    For more details, see `simulation.grid`.
+    For more details, see `nlisim.grid`.

 * `cell.py `